tatsuya0619/1D_Vtuber/README.md

 # One Dimensional Vtuber
-This is a web application to be a Virtual youtuber composed of only string. the below link is to demo.
-Note that, this also serves as my test server, and doesn't always return the same page.
+This is a web application to be a Virtual youtuber composed of only string.
 Demo: https://tatsuya0619.github.io/1D_Vtuber

 # Development